-In March 2018, we reported initial results from a Phase 1, double-blind, randomized, placebo-controlled, single- and multiple-ascending dose trial to evaluate the safety, pharmacokinetics, or PK, and pharmacodynamics, or PD, of CRN00808 in 99 healthy volunteers.
+CRN00808, our lead product candidate, establishes a new class of oral selective nonpeptide somatostatin receptor 2 ("sst2") biased agonists designed for the treatment of acromegaly and is the first agent in its class with reported clinical results.
+In March 2018, we reported initial results from a Phase 1, double-blind, randomized, placebo-controlled, single- and multiple-ascending dose trial to evaluate the safety, pharmacokinetics and pharmacodynamics of CRN00808 in 99 healthy volunteers.
 CRN00808 demonstrated clinical proof-of-concept by potently suppressing stimulated GH and baseline IGF-1 in these subjects.
-The plasma exposure of CRN00808 indicated the drug was well absorbed with a half-life of 42 to 50 hours, supporting once daily administration in patients.
-The safety and tolerability of CRN00808 observed in this trial was generally consistent with that of approved peptide somatostatin analogs, or SSAs.
+We plan to submit an Investigational New Drug ("IND") application to the Food and Drug Administration ("FDA ") in the second half of 2018 and, if accepted, plan to initiate two Phase 2 clinical trials of CRN00808 in acromegaly patients in early 2019, including those who are not adequately controlled with existing therapy